-Wills & Estates: Guardianship Specialisation
+Wills & Estates: Guardianship Lawyers in NZ

 The Wills & Estates practice area in New Zealand focuses on managing what happens to a person's belongings and responsibilities after they pass away.
 One important part of this area is Guardianship, which helps protect those who cannot make decisions for themselves, such as children or adults with disabilities.